pgrach/ElexonDataFetcher/README.md

 2. **Curtailment Data Reingestion**: Processes data from the Elexon API in batches
 3. **Data Cleanup**: Removes any existing Bitcoin calculations to prevent duplicates
 4. **Bitcoin Calculation**: Calculates mining potential for each miner model across all periods
+5. **Summary Updates**: Updates monthly and yearly Bitcoin summaries automatically
-5. **Verification**: Confirms all calculations are complete and valid
+6. **Verification**: Confirms all calculations are complete and valid

+## Automatic Update Chain

+The system implements a robust data consistency mechanism to ensure changes propagate through all summary levels:

+1. **Hourly Data Updates**: New settlement period data triggers the update process
+2. **Daily Calculations**: When hourly data changes, daily Bitcoin calculations are refreshed
+3. **Monthly Aggregation**: Daily updates automatically trigger monthly summary recalculation
+4. **Yearly Aggregation**: Monthly summary updates automatically trigger yearly summary recalculation

+This automatic update chain ensures that all summary levels (daily, monthly, and yearly) remain consistent even when new hourly data is added or existing data is modified.

 ## Alternative Scripts